APSIPA Transactions on Signal and Information Processing > Vol 10 > Issue 1

 Speech emotion recognition based on listener-dependent emotion perception models

-Atsushi Ando, NTT Corporation, Japan, atsushi.ando.hd@hco.ntt.co.jp , Takeshi Mori, NTT Corporation, Japan, Satoshi Kobashikawa, NTT Corporation, Japan, Tomoki Toda, Nagoya University, Japan
+Atsushi Ando, NTT Corporation, Japan AND Nagoya University, Japan, atsushi.ando.hd@hco.ntt.co.jp , Takeshi Mori, NTT Corporation, Japan, Satoshi Kobashikawa, NTT Corporation, Japan, Tomoki Toda, Nagoya University, Japan

 Suggested Citation